 Against Sony, Nikon seem to have improved upon many of the shortcomings of the 42-MP Sony A7R III camera.
 Given that they’re principally an optical company, Nikon rarely is the first to introduce new tech, preferring to see how it performs and then improve and perfect it, making sure it’s reliable enough for professional use.

 Sony’s mount was never designed for a full-frame sensor.
 Despite Nikon’s mixed marketing message or ‘story’, the larger mount allows for faster, or ‘brighter’ lenses.
 Certainly, the new wider mount enables Nikon to design lenses with a much larger exit pupil – one of the most significant determining factors in lens brightness.
 With DSLRs and retro-focus lenses, it is suggested that current sensor designs, especially those with smaller pixels aren’t efficient at capturing the outer image forming rays of ultra-high speed lenses.
 (See the DxOMark article F-Stop blues for more information).
-Thus the user isn’t seeing the one of the benefits of faster lenses.
+Thus the user with a DSLR isn’t seeing one of the benefits of faster lenses.
 With a larger diameter mount and a short flange back distance, new designs may overcome this restriction – it remains to be seen.The Z 7 has excellent ergonomics with a larger handgrip and larger, better placed buttons and a joystick that falls directly under your right-thumb.
 The playback/review and delete buttons at the top left, for example, makes access simple using your thumb.
 It is however not such a great idea to delete individual images from the card directly, as it increases the chance of errors when allocating space later – typically when capacity is short.